 It is important to note that hydrogen peroxide solutions will change into unpreserved saline.
 Therefore, if contact lenses are stored for extensive periods of time (e.g. more than a couple days), it is safer to consider multiple-purpose solutions for long term.

 Hydrogen peroxide-based solutions are known for their exceptional disinfecting ability.
 At Texas State Optical Laredo, in Laredo, our patients are extremely satisfied with the cleanliness and comfort they experience when using hydrogen peroxide-based solutions for their contact lenses.
-Speak with Dr. Mario Barrera to find out whether this solution is right for you.
+Speak with Dr. Roberto Ramos to find out whether this solution is right for you.